Electronic waste: Overview of Batteries and accumulators Legislation

-Revising Directives could be based on the Evaluation process, considering the fact of the increase in the usage of batteries with an increase in the multiple communication technologies, household appliances and other small battery-powered products.
-The increase in the demand of renewable energies and recycling of the products has also led to an initiative 'European Batteries Alliance (EBA)' which aims to supervise the complete value chain of production of more improved batteries and accumulators within Europe under this new policy act.
-Though the adoption of the Evaluation process has been broadly accepted, few concerns rose particularly managing and monitoring the use of hazardous materials in the production of batteries, collection of the battery waste, recycling of the battery waste within the Directives.
-The evaluation process has definitely gave good results in the areas like controlling the environmental damage, increasing the awareness of recycling, reusable batteries and also improving the efficiency of the internal markets.
+Revising Directives could be based on the Evaluation process, given the increasing use of batteries in multiple communication technologies, household appliances, and other small battery-powered products.
+The increase in demand for renewable energy and product recycling has also led to the launch of the 'European Batteries Alliance (EBA)', which aims to oversee the entire value chain for the production of improved batteries and accumulators within Europe under this new policy act.
+Though the adoption of the Evaluation process has been broadly accepted, a few concerns have arisen, particularly regarding the management and monitoring of hazardous materials in battery production, the collection of battery waste, and the recycling of battery waste under the Directives.
+The evaluation process has definitely yielded good results in areas such as controlling environmental damage, increasing awareness of recycling and reusable batteries, and improving the efficiency of internal markets.